Please note the entrepreneurship major is no longer accepting new students to the program. The entrepreneurship minor continues to remain available.

 - FIN 3350—Small Business Finance

-If you have questions or concerns related to your coursework, or who seek career advising, contact:
+If you have questions or concerns related to your coursework, or are seeking career advising, contact: